Alwoch/calculator/README.md

+# calculator implementing OOP and SOLID principles

-# functions for all the basic math operators typically found on simple calculators
+  #functions for all the basic math operators typically found on simple calculators

  	# Functions:
      Add